AirDeb/spotifyPlaylistGenerator/README.md

 Spotify periodically changes it's authorization into it's API, so if there's any issues feel free to let me know and I'll update the app.

+UI Bug: After you click submit, when the program is running it will appear as it's not responding.
+It is still working it just takes a minute to finish the playlist.
+I have tried to fix the minor UI bug, but haven't come to a solution yet.
+Will look into it more soon.

 Enjoy and happy listening!